themewagon/startup-nextjs/README.md

 ## Author

-Design and code are completely written by TailGrids and UIdeck design and development team.
+Design and code are completely written by the UIdeck's design and development team.

 ## License